BREAST CANCER ADVOCACY

-In 2019 about 41,760 women and 500 men will die from breast cancer in the United States.
+In 2022, there will be an estimated 287,850 new cases of invasive breast cancer diagnosed in women; 2,710 cases diagnosed in men and an additional 51,400 cases of ductal carcinoma in situ DCIS diagnosis in women.
+(ACS, 2022).
 90 percent of breast cancer deaths are as a result of metastatic disease.
 Metastatic breast cancer is cancer that has spread from the breast to the bones, lungs, or other distant parts of the body.
 There is no cure.
 The average life expectancy of an individual with metastatic breast cancer is 3 years.

-There are current bills in the House and Senate, H.R.
-2178 and S. 1374, the Metastatic Breast Cancer Access to Care Act, that go a long way to assure that women and men living with metastatic breast cancer have access to the support and medical care they need.
+The Metastatic Breast Cancer Access to Care Act, is legislation being worked on at the federal level that goes a long way to assure that women and men living with metastatic breast cancer have access to the support and medical care they need.
 This important legislation would provide individuals with metastatic breast cancer who already qualify for Social Security Disability Insurance (SSDI) immediate access to support and medical care.
 Under current law, these individuals must wait five months for SSDI and 24 months for Medicare benefits to take effect.

-On behalf of breast cancer advocates across Maine, we would like to thank Congressman Jared Golden, Congresswoman Chellie Pingree and Senator Angus King for each signing on their support of the Metastatic Breast Cancer Access to Care Act.
-Your ongoing support of the advocacy initiatives of our local, Maine and National Breast Cancer Coalitions is appreciated!
+On behalf of breast cancer advocates across Maine, we would like to thank Congressman Jared Golden, Congresswoman Chellie Pingree, Senator Susan Collins and Senator Angus King for each signing on their support of the Metastatic Breast Cancer Access to Care Act.
+Your ongoing support of the advocacy initiatives of our local and National Breast Cancer Coalitions is appreciated!

-Join Pink Aroostook, the Maine Breast Cancer Coalition and the National Breast Cancer Coalition in advocating for change in public and legislative policies that help move us closer to a world with no breast cancer.
+Join Pink Aroostook and the National Breast Cancer Coalition in advocating for change in public and legislative policies that help move us closer to a world with no breast cancer.
 Learn what actions you can take to help us move this mission forward by joining the National Breast Cancer Coalition’s National Action Network for Individuals.

-For more information about Pink Aroostook, please email or call Bethany Zell at email@example.com or 207.551.4284.
+For more information about Pink Aroostook, please email or call Cindy Blanchette at firstname.lastname@example.org or 207.498.1634.